brittanymoore/angular-vertex/README.md

 ### SharePoint Integration

 Production (SharePoint) does not use mocked data, so it must be copied to SharePoint to validate.
-The dist-sp directory contains a minimal index.aspx file that can be used to load your app in SharePoint.
+A template file for index in
+SharePoint can be found in config/index.template.sp.aspx.
+This contains the minimal SharePoint controls needed to display the app and access the REST API.

 In order to use index.aspx correctly, ensure the following paths are correct: